How to use a T2125 form to report your professional income

 Who is the T2125 Form designed for?

-Remember, you can be employed by someone else and also be self-employed if you have a side business that earns you income.
-For instance, you’re employed in a restaurant but run a business selling your crafts at weekend markets.
+You can be both employed and self-employed.
+For example, you might work in a restaurant and also run a business selling crafts at weekend markets.

 Exceptions to the T2125 Form: